mikaells/RibDif/README.md

 # RibDif
-Evaluate the difference in 16S ribosomal RNA genes within a genus or species
+RibDif evaluates the differences in 16S ribosomal RNA genes within a genus or species

-Takes an input genus and returns a large set of analysed files, the main being phylogenetic trees of full length 16S rRNA genes and common amplicons thereof.
+Takes an input genus and returns a large set of analysed files, the main being heatmaps of V3V4 amplicons of 16S rRNA genes.

-This can be useful for determining if species resolution is possible within certain genera using common metataxonomic approaches
+This can be useful for determining if species resolution is possible within certain genera using common metataxonomic approaches.
+Often they are not.

 ## Installation